Bambo-Rambo/RNG-Guides/Gen6MTSeedRNG.md

 Just go to the save option (Yes/No), freeze the game and start advancing slowly 1 by 1.

-Pay attention to the red box that highlights the option and check when it moves (you will see it getting bigger/slower as frames advance).
+Pay attention to the red outline box that highlights the option and check when it moves (you will see it getting bigger/smaller as frames advance).

 I notice that the animation happens in odd frames so I need to change my type before actually saving.